gomlx/gemma/README.md

 ## TODO

-* Prevent upscaling dtype (from bfloat16 to float32) during ApplyRotaryPositionEncoding: probably save a bit of memory and time.
+* Prevent up-scaling dtype (from bfloat16 to float32) during ApplyRotaryPositionEncoding: probably save a bit of memory and time.